epam/miew/tools/templates/getting-started-for-dummies.md

 In principle, for development it is enough to write text in Notepad, compile from command line with npm scripts, and debug the program with built-in browser means.
-A more convenient solution is to use a suitable environment development.
+A more convenient solution is to use a suitable development environment.

 A good development environment for web projects is, for example, [WebStorm][] from jetbrains.
 This is a commercial program that requires a personal or corporate